Experience Aboriginal Culture in Melbourne

 Bunjilaka Aboriginal Cultural Centre

-Housed inside the Melbourne Museum, Bunjilaka presents the Koorie experience in an immersive and moving permanent exhibition.
-Take a guided tour through the exhibit, or use the interactive features to self-guide.
-Be sure to visit the Millari Gardens to discover plants significant to the First Peoples of Victoria.
+Housed inside the Melbourne Museum, Bunjilaka presents the Koorie experience in an immersive and moving permanent exhibition, complete with interactive features for a self-guided tour.
+Be sure to visit the Milarri Gardens to discover plants significant to the First Peoples of Victoria.
 You can also watch eels being fed in the garden pond as guides discuss the history of this important food source for local people.
 The art space, Birrarung Gallery, also features temporary and touring exhibitions about Aboriginal and Torres Strait Islander cultures.